peiche/cover/README.md

 ###Scalable vector icons

-Cover is bundled with Font Awesome v4.3, allowing you to include any of its icons on any post or page.
+Cover is bundled with Font Awesome, allowing you to include any of its icons on any post or page.

-###Built for Aesop Story Engine

-Cover was built from the ground up with ASE in mind.
-Break out of the content area with full-width components like images, galleries, maps, and more.

 ###Put widgets in their place